microsoft/fluentui/docs/react-v9/contributing/rfcs/shared/build-system/stop-styles-transforms.md

 </details>

-Addressing prefixing for pre-processed styles presents a challenge, as they have already been transformed into CSS rules and classes.
+Addressing prefixing for pre-processed styles presents a challenge, as they have already been transformed into CSS rules and classes:

+- 👎 **Webpack loader** (i.e. build time) - Will make loaders more complex and less efficient
+- 👎 **Runtime** - Will require additional logic in `__styles()` (_artifact of AOT compilation in Griffel_) to prefix classes that makes the idea of AOT compilation obsolete

 ## Current workaround